- Why should my student join a Faculty-Led Program/Summer School Abroad program?

 Yes, your student can choose to travel before or after their program.
 In fact, we highly recommend that students take advantage of their time abroad by visiting other countries before or after their program.
 This additional traveling will help increase their knowledge of other cultures and can greatly enrich their study abroad experience.

-Please note that during the program dates, students must remain with their FLP (except for any free time that their program leader schedules).
+Please note that during the program dates, students must remain with their FLP/SSA (except for any free time that their program leader schedules).

 How can I contact my student while they are abroad?